Fuel Tech Experts Blog FAQ

 For their part, the FTC endorses neither fuel pills nor fuel magnets.
 The blatant dismissal of all these fuel-efficiency claims is simply due to one fact – none of the claims are verified by unbiased research and/or controlled testing!
 All are based on individual testimonials, many being nothing more than words written by the suppliers.

 Although these are vital factors, we believe there is a more significant underlying reason.
 Let us explain.
-One of the first tests I did many years ago with a fuel magnet netted an increase in fuel efficiency of nine percent on a weekly, 600-mile round trip commute for the first tank.
-The second tank earned approximately five percent, and the third about two percent.
+One of the first tests I did many years ago with a fuel magnet netted an increase in fuel efficiency of nine percent on a weekly 600-mile round-trip commute for the first tank.
+The second tank earned approximately five percent and the third about two percent.
 Why?

-What had occurred is that for the first tank, I was unwittingly trying to obtain the best MPG improvement possible and, as a result, ended up driving much smoother than I would normally.
+What occurred was that for the first tank, I was unwittingly trying to obtain the best MPG improvement possible and, as a result, ended up driving much smoother than I would normally.
 I would seldom reach excessive speed and would brake much smoother.
-The MPG obviously improved as a result.
+The MPG improved as a result.
 I know this appears obvious, if not simple, but you would be surprised how many people do this without fully realizing it.

 So with all this negativity, what, if anything, does improve MPG?